Face Recognition with ResNet

 $$\mathbf{Y} = f(\mathbf{X} * \mathbf{K}_1, \mathbf{X} * \mathbf{K}_2, \ldots, \mathbf{X} * \mathbf{K}_N)$$

-Each filter learns to detect different features, and stacking them gives the network its power.
+Each filter learns to detect different features.
+Stacking them is what gives the network its power.

-The problem with deep networks used to be that gradients would disappear as they traveled back through all those layers during training.
-ResNet solved this with skip connections.
-Instead of just passing data through layers sequentially, it adds shortcuts:
+Deep networks used to have a problem: gradients would disappear as they traveled back through all those layers during training.
+ResNet fixed this with skip connections — instead of just passing data through layers sequentially, it adds shortcuts:

 $$\mathbf{X} = \mathbf{Z} + F(\mathbf{Z})$$

-Here, $F$ does all the convolution work, but we also add the original input $\mathbf{Z}$ directly to the output.
-This gives gradients a direct path back to earlier layers.
+$F$ does all the convolution work, but we also add the original input $\mathbf{Z}$ directly to the output.
+Gradients get a direct path back to earlier layers.

 $$F(\mathbf{X}) = W_2\sigma(\text{BN}(W_1\mathbf{X}))$$